bitprophet/releases/README.rst

 * 2013.11.05: **0.3.0**:

-    * Issue #1/#10 - allow using '0' as a dummy issue number, which will result in no issue number/link being displayed.
+    * Issues #1, #3, #10 - allow using '0' as a dummy issue number, which will
+      result in no issue number/link being displayed.
 Thanks to Markus Zapke-Gründemann and Hynek Schlawack for patches & discussion.

         * This feature lets you categorize changes that aren't directly related